 LIFE AS A STUDENT

-Are you overwhelmed with test anxiety, never-ending assignments or constant self-doubt of feeling not good enough?
-Do these symptoms cause distress and get in the way of your grades, work, relationships and daily responsibilities?
+Are you overwhelmed with test anxiety, never-ending assignments, or constant self-doubt and feeling not good enough?
+Do these symptoms cause distress and get in the way of your grades, work, relationships, and daily responsibilities?

 A few facts:

 32-36% of college and graduate students have depression

 31-39% of college and graduate students have anxiety